skulpt/skulpt/functions.rst

 to stress it, a *non-fruitful* function.

 How do we write our own fruitful function?
-Lets start with a very simple mathematical function ``square``.  the square function will take one number as a parameter and return the result of squaring that number.
+Lets start with a very simple mathematical function ``square``.
+The square function will take one number as a parameter and return the result of squaring that number.
 Here is the
 function: